slevomat/coding-standard/README.md

 }
 ```

 It's also recommended to install [jakub-onderka/php-parallel-lint](https://github.com/JakubOnderka/PHP-Parallel-Lint) which checks source code for syntax errors.
-Sniffs count on the processed code to be syntatically valid (no parse errors), otherwise they can behave unexpectedly.
+Sniffs count on the processed code to be syntactically valid (no parse errors), otherwise they can behave unexpectedly.
 It is advised to run `PHP-Parallel-Lint` in your build tool before running `PHP_CodeSniffer` and exiting the build process early if `PHP-Parallel-Lint` fails.

 ## How to run the sniffs